Wilfred/difftastic/manual/src/introduction.md

 Difftastic is open source software (MIT license) and [available on GitHub](https://github.com/wilfred/difftastic).

-This manual tracks the bleeding edge version of difftastic.
+This copy of the manual describes version DFT_VERSION_HERE.
 The [changelog](https://github.com/Wilfred/difftastic/blob/master/CHANGELOG.md) records which features and bug fixes are in each version.